 1.03: @DFF_Kane – N’Keal Harry (WR) New England Patriots

-With Josh Jacobs off the board, it is a very easy decision to take Harry.
+With Josh Jacobs off the board, it is a straightforward decision to take Harry.
 He is the best wide receiver in the class.
 I also would have taken him over Josh Jacobs because of the longer shelf life receivers have over running backs.

 After Kyler Murray, Dwayne Haskins should be the first to be given the reigns to take over at QB amongst the QBs.
 An improved and healthy offensive line for the Redskins should provide the clean pocket Haskins needs to succeed.
 Redskins went and drafted his college teammate, Terry McLaurin, to be the speedster, plus Kelvin Harmon, big bodied WR, to all grow together.
 If you want to take Haskins at 1.02 behind Murray in a Superflex league…I have no issue with that.

 My RB1.
 Josh Jacobs is in a great spot to get the workload, but I prefer the Nagy system and Montgomery’s game.
 Easy pick for me.

 I have a mid-round pick in enough leagues to make me very excited to see Sanders here.
 I think he fits the bill as the main running back in all facets of that system.
 His athleticism and versatility will ensure he is on the field for three downs.
 Philly will likely cut at least one impediment to this role, so Sanders could easily land in RB2 territory with RB1 upside in a prolific offense.